Syed Khalid Ahmed

 Syed Khalid Ahmed is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 13 November 1965 in Karachi.

-He has a degree of Bachelor of Commerce, a degree of Master of Arts in Political Science and a degree of Master of Arts in Islamic History, all from Karachi University.
+He has a degree of Bachelor of Commerce, a degree of Master of Arts in political science and a degree of Master of Arts in Islamic History, all from Karachi University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-122 KARACHI-XXXIV in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-122 KARACHI-XXXIV in the 2013 Pakistani general election.